agnesoft/agdb/agdb_studio/README.md

 pnpm --dir agdb_studio run lint:boundaries
 ```

-Use `lint:boundaries` from the Studio root to check app + libs together.
+Use `lint:boundaries` from the repository root to check app + libs together.
 Use `pnpm --dir agdb_studio/app run lint` to lint only the app package.

 ### Architecture Boundary Rules